LangMap: A Human-Verified Benchmark for Hierarchical Open-Vocabulary Goal Navigation: Introduction

 \section{Introduction}

-Goal-oriented navigation (GN) is fundamental to embodied intelligence, underpinning applications such as home-assistant robots.
-It requires agents to comprehend user instructions,~\eg, object categories~\cite{ovon,habitatchallenge} or reference images~\cite{krantz2022instance,krantz2023navigating}, and to perceive and reason within 3D environments to reach goals without step-by-step guidance.
-We focus on language-conditioned goal navigation (LGN), which enables intuitive and scalable human-robot interaction.
+Goal-oriented navigation (GN) is fundamental to embodied intelligence, supporting applications such as home-assistant robots.
+It requires agents to interpret instructions,~\eg, object categories~\cite{ovon,habitatchallenge} or reference images~\cite{krantz2022instance,krantz2023navigating}, and navigate 3D environments to reach targets without step-by-step guidance.
+We focus on language-conditioned goal navigation (LGN) for intuitive human-robot interaction.

-Previous LGN research has primarily focused on object-goal navigation, where agents locate \textit{any} instance of a given category (\eg, chair).
-Early benchmarks~\cite{mp3d,habitatchallenge} consider 6–21 common object categories and evaluate generalization to new environments.
-To improve scalability, HM3D-OVON~\cite{ovon} introduces an open-vocabulary setting with 178 categories for evaluation, while LHPR-VLN~\cite{lhvln} incorporates heuristically inferred room types.
-However, category-level navigation prioritizes perception and detection over semantic reasoning.
-This remains insufficient for real-world scenarios, where users specify context-dependent goals, such as \textit{find the phone on the bed with a Bluey blanket}, that require fine-grained semantic and spatial understanding for disambiguation (see Fig.~\ref{fig:demo}).
+Previous LGN research primarily studies object-goal navigation, where agents locate \textit{any} instance of a category (\eg, chair).
+Early benchmarks~\cite{mp3d,habitatchallenge} adopt a closed-set formulation with 6--21 object categories and evaluate generalization to new environments.
+Subsequent work broadens this scope through open-vocabulary object categories~\cite{ovon} and inferred room types~\cite{lhvln}.
+However, category-level navigation prioritizes perception and detection over fine-grained semantic reasoning.
+This is insufficient when users specify context-dependent goals, such as \textit{find the phone on the Bluey bed}, which require both semantic and spatial understanding for disambiguation (see Figure~\ref{fig:demo}).